-Over the last couple of weeks purple carrots have been making waves in our store.
+Purple carrots have been making waves in our store this year.
 These are available throughout the year but are often quite expensive.
-We have been lucky enough to be able to get these and yellow carrots at the same price as orange carrots for a short time.
+We have been lucky enough to be able to get these back at an excellent price for a short time.

 Did you know that carrots were originally purple or white and the yellow and subsequently orange carrots only came about through a genetic mutation.